Importance of Precise and accurate LLMs !

 Conclusions

-Final Results: Achieved >99% semantic similarity and 100% accuracy on both test and validationsets.
+Final Results: Achieved >99% semantic similarity and 100% accuracy on both test and validation sets.
 Baseline was 83% semantic similarity and 0.01% accuracy on test and validation sets.

 PEFT Efficacy: Validated that LoRA-based tuning effectively bridges the domain gap in financialreasoning, delivering specialized expertise with minimal computational and VRAM overhead.